These deep fried wings are crispy with lots of homemade honey garlic sauce. Sticky! Saucy! Seriously Amazing!

 - Thai Red Curry Chicken Wings

 Honey Garlic Chicken Wings

-- 2 pounds of chicken wings
+- 2 pounds chicken wings

 - 1 cup flour

-- To make the sauce, melt butter in a saucepan.
-Add the minced garlic and cook for a few minutes to release the flavour.
+- To make the sauce, melt butter in a saucepan with the minced garlic.
+Cook, over medium heat, for a few minutes to release the flavour.

 - Cut the wings into two pieces (drumette and two-bone peice – throwing away the wing tip).

 - Wash the wings and dredge them in flour.
 Shake off the excess flour and deep fry them in 350F oil for about 8-10 minutes.